yforster/coq-verified-extraction/artifact.md

 The `coq-malfunction/benchmarks` directory contains the benchmarks discussed in section 6.
 They can be run with the command `make`.
 The `README.md` file in this directory contains more instructions how to ensure that processor speed stays constant during the execution.

 Note that the exact implementation of timing for benchmarks was slightly changed since the submitted version by request of the reviewers.

+## Re-compilation of proofs and plugin

+Issuing `make -j 2` in `coq-malfunction` re-checks all proofs and re-compiles the extraction plugin.